MINES’ POLICY LIBRARY

 Deputy Title IX Coordinators work with the Title IX Coordinator to facilitate intakes, serve as Process Resources, and may serve in other discreet areas of Title IX processes.

 Education Program or Activity includes locations, events, or circumstances over which Mines exercises substantial control over the individual accused of misconduct, and the context in which the misconduct occurs.
-It includes any buildings owned or controlled by any student organization that is officially recognized by Mines.
+It includes any buildings owned or controlled by any student organization that is officially recognized by Mines, as well as remote learning platforms.

 Impacted Party means any individual, including the Complainant and the Respondent, directly or indirectly affected by sexual harassment, sexual assault, or interpersonal violence.